 The Boundary: Chapter Two

-On the way to Head Quarters was peaceful silence.
+A peaceful silence ensued on the way to Head Quarters.
 I didn’t say anything, and the soldier, who had his gun slowly inched into my back, remained quiet.

 As we walked, I noticed a boy about my age strolling casually by me.
 He had black shaggy hair, baby-blue eyes, and furrowed eyebrows.
 He looked new to the hell-hole.
 Suddenly the soldier stopped, and turned towards the teenager.